-Idea one: Start with your existing bank, if you have one.
+1. Start with your existing bank, if you have one

 If you already have a checking account with a bank, that’s a good place to start.
-Assuming you’ve been avoiding overdrafts and otherwise properly managing your money, that should show them you’re a worthy risk: even more so if you have a savings account as well.
+Assuming you’ve been avoiding overdrafts and otherwise properly managing your money, that should show them you’re a worthy risk — even more so if you have a savings account as well.
 So walk in and talk to a local branch representative.
-Be polite, but firm: Explain that you’re a good customer, will be an even better one in the future, deserve credit, and that if they appreciate your business, they should show it by helping you.
+Be polite, but firm; explain that you’re a good customer, will be an even better one in the future, deserve credit, and if they appreciate your business, they should show it by helping you.

 Keep in mind, however, that because of the CARD Act, in order to get a credit card you now have to be at least 21 (which JT.B isn’t) or be able to prove that you have a job with sufficient income to pay your bills.
 If you have a job, your credit line will be limited to the greater of $500 or 20 percent of your annual income.
 If you’re able to get more than one card, the credit line from all of them can be up to 30 percent of your annual income.

-Idea two: If you don’t have a bank account, open an account with a credit union.
+2. If you don’t have a bank account, open an account with a credit union

 Especially if you deal with a credit union or if you’re turned down for a credit card, you might try to get a signature loan.
 As the name implies, signature loans are unsecured loans guaranteed only by your signature.
 If the credit union won’t give JT.B a signature loan with just his signature as collateral, he could secure it by putting money in a savings account equal to the amount of the loan.